Vanguard Deployment Underway·Operations in Progress

 Vanguard

 Vanguard is DEEP’s pilot subsea human habitat, providing extended access to the ocean for research, conservation, and training.
-The habitat provides a dry living environment for four crew for medium-duration missions of seven or more days, without the need to resurface.
-Vanguard is a major milestone in achieving a permanent human presence under the ocean.
+The habitat provides a dry living environment for four crew for medium-duration missions of five or more days, without the need to resurface.

 Classed subsea habitat